 Did you know that most energy suppliers increase your tariff after your first year of joining them?
 According to Ofgem, the energy regulator, switching away from a default tariff to a cheaper deal could save a typical household up to £305 a year.
 Ofgem encourages households to shop around for the best energy deals to access these savings.

-Some companies, including the popular Money Saving Expert and another you might recognise from Dragon's Den, saw a need in the market and built technology solutions to help you automatically change energy supplier regularly.
+Some companies, such as Switchd, Look After My Bills and Flipper, identified a gap in the market and have built technology solutions to help you automatically change energy suppliers regularly.

 These companies are called automatic energy switching companies, and their job is to automatically compare and switch energy tariffs to keep you on the best deal.